from Marketing Memetics, by Michael Taylor

 You might be wondering why you haven’t heard of Memetic Theory before.
-Dawkins coined the term ‘meme’ in 1976, and aside from internet memes (a hijacking of the term), it’s barely discussed in marketing today.
-Dawkins’ status as an outspoken Atheist probably didn’t help, but Memetics says nothing about morality: it’s simply a tool for understanding how ideas – good or bad – spread through the population.
+Dawkins coined the term ‘meme’ in 1976, and aside from the use of internet memes (a hijacking of the term), it’s barely discussed in marketing today.
+Dawkins’ status as an outspoken Atheist probably didn’t help matters, but Memetics says nothing about morality: it’s simply a tool for understanding how ideas – good or bad – spread through the population.
 The prevailing consensus is that the ‘meme’ is a nice metaphor, but one we shouldn’t stretch too far.
 Many consider Memetics is a fascinating and promising pseudoscience, but further research and experimentation is needed.

 Name | Link | Type |